Prince Harry Is Engaged to Meghan Markle

 Prince Harry has informed Queen Elizabeth II and other close members of the royal family, and he asked Meghan's parents' permission before he proposed.
 The couple's wedding will take place in spring 2018.; further details will be announced in due course.

 The couple will appear for a photo call at Kensington Palace Monday afternoon.
-They will also take part in a broadcast interview to air that evening.
+They will also take part in a broadcast interview to air that evening on the BBC.

 After their wedding, the couple will live in Nottingham Cottage at Kensington Palace.